 You can use the cash from a home equity loan or cash-out refinance to pay off debt.
-But these loans may have high closing costs which could negate the value of the lower rate.
+But, these loans may have high closing costs which could negate the value of the lower rate.

 Borrow From a Life Insurance Policy

-If you own a permanent life insurance policy with cash value, you could potentially use it to reduce your debt.
+If you own a permanent life insurance policy with cash value, you may be able to use it to reduce your debt.
 There are a few different ways to access your policy’s cash value.

-First, you can take out a loan against the cash value in your policy (rates are typically low and payments aren’t required on a regular basis).
+First, you can take out a loan against the cash value in your policy.
+Rates are typically low and payments aren’t required on a regular basis.
 Any remaining debt upon your passing will be deducted from the death benefit.
 Instead of taking a loan, you may be able to withdraw a portion of the money directly, without having to repay it.
 In either case, no qualification or credit check is required, other than that the cash value must be enough to cover the loan or withdrawal, plus ongoing policy charges.

 Alternately, you could cash out your life insurance policy—terminating the policy in exchange for the net cash surrender value (ideally, the entire accumulated cash value).
 This is usually not a good idea since you lose the death benefit for your survivors, and will probably owe taxes on the cash-out amount.